lingjunzhao/lingjunzhao.github.io/_pages/about.md

 I am a first-year Ph.D. student at the Computer Science Department of University of Maryland, College Park.

 My research interest lies in the intersection of natural language processing and machine learning.
-My research goal is to develop machine learning models to understand and communicate with human language better, I am also interested in leveraging NLP for social good.
+More specificaly, my goal is to develop machine learning models to understand and communicate with human language better.
+I am also interested in leveraging NLP for social good.

 I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-sen University with B.S. in Computational Mathematics.
 Before joining UMD, I worked on low resource cross-lingual information retrieval and information extraction.